Pherakki/SimpleDSCSModManager/README.md

 **Executables can be found in the "Releases" tab on the right-hand side of this page.**

-A basic mod manager for Digimon Story: Cyber Sleuth.
+A poorly-named mod manager for Digimon Story: Cyber Sleuth.
-Currently in an early release state, which means that not all desired features are complete and bugs are not completely unexpected.
-Although the source code should in principle be cross-platform, only Windows releases are currently supported.
-Other operating systems are untested and, therefore, may suffer from more bugs.

 ## Features
 - Automatic patching of database and script edits
 - Profile system for switching between sets of mods
 - GUI for several tools that extract and re-pack most game files
 - Caching of pre-built mod files to improve install times
+- A "request" file that installs vanilla dependencies
+- Softcoding database IDs to increase inter-mod compatibility
+- Language options for the GUI

 ## Future Plans and Ideas
-- A "request" file that installs vanilla dependencies
 - Improvements to database patching
-- Softcoding database IDs to increase inter-mod compatibility
-- Audio conversion support
 - More powerful script editing
 - Colour schemes (dark mode)
 - List of installed plugins
 - Graphing/reporting of mod conflicts
-- Language options for the GUI

 ## Installation
 You can run the mod manager in one of two ways: